VEkh/hottspot-taobot/cpp/sandbox/doc/performance.md

 #### Remarks
 * Moderately good performance
-* I adjusted the entry algorithm to require that a new positin only be entered if the current price exceeds the previous open executing price by the `max_profit` amount.
+* I adjusted the entry algorithm to require that a new position only be entered if the current price exceeds the previous open executing price by the `max_profit` amount.
 * This somewhat prevents excessive re-entry after profitable positions.